Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_1_create.rst

 ..
 Note::

-    1. The return is the *referece* of Tensor's internal storage.
-That is, any modification to this storage will modify the Tensor accrodingly.
+    1. The return vakye is the *reference* to the Tensor's internal storage.
+This implies that any modification to this storage will modify the Tensor accordingly.

-**[Important]** For Tensor in non-contiguous status, since the meta-data is detached from it's memory that handled by storage, calling **Tensor.storage()** will return it's current memory layout, not the real view of Tensor.
+**[Important]** For a Tensor in non-contiguous status, the meta-data is detached from its memory handled by storage.
+In this case, calling **Tensor.storage()** will return the current memory layout, not the ordering according to the Tensor indices in the meta-data.

 Let's use python API to demostrate this.
 The thing goes the with c++ API.